Expert opinion

 Founder & CEO, Shaw & Co

 So why are buyers so insistent on due diligence?
 Remember MySpace?
 Once the largest social networking site in the world it was sold to Rupert Murdoch’s News Corporation in 2005 for $580 million.
-Within two years its value had soared to $12 billion yet by 2011 it was a dying brand that was eventually sold rather quietly for ‘just’ $35m.
+Within two years its value had soared to $12 billion, yet by 2011 it was a dying brand that was eventually sold rather quietly for ‘just’ $35m.

 What went wrong?
-Not only had due diligence processes failed to notice a complete lack of a proper research and development strategy, it had also failed to pick up on rivals coming down the track, particularly one called Facebook.
+Not only had due diligence processes failed to notice a complete lack of a proper research and development strategy, it had also failed to pick up on rivals coming down the track, namely one called Facebook.

 Whether you are buying or selling a business, a robust due diligence process is vital in ensuring that there are no hidden surprises and all involved know exactly what they are buying or selling right from the outset.
 It lays a foundation of trust and affords the confidence required by everyone involved in what is sure to be a complex and sometimes stressful transaction.